 Director of Family & Community Relations

-Amanda serves on the board for Enotah CASA (advocates for abused and neglected children) Fundraising Chair for Lumpkin County PFO, Secretaey for W.I.L.L (Women in Lumpkin Leadership), President of the Lumpkin County Healthcare Committee and assists in the organizing of the annual Health & Family Expo.
+Amanda is a court appointed special advocate and has previously served on the board for Enotah CASA (an organization that advocates for abused and neglected children).
+She has served as a chair on the Lumpkin County Cemetery Committee, the Fundraising Chair for Lumpkin County PFO, a Secretary for W.I.L.L (Women in Lumpkin Leadership), President of the Lumpkin County Healthcare Committee, and Vice President Health & Family Expo organizing committee.